Submitting to Authorities and Making No Provision for the Flesh – Romans 13 – 2026 Day 33

 Heavenly Father, please help us to remember that we are Your soldiers, Your workmanship, Your children, Your servants, that we are in a battle between good and evil.
 Let us fight this battle well, with the sword of the spirit ready in our minds, mouths, and hands, overcoming evil with good by Your power at work in us.
 Let us not grow weary of doing good, knowing that at the proper time we will reap a harvest if we do not lose heart.
 In the Almighty and Good name of Jesus Christ we pray.
 Amen.

-Read through the Bible in 2 Years: Romans 11
+Read through the Bible in 2 Years: Proverbs 31, Romans 11

-I hope that when you’re reading Romans you have noticed how often Paul references The Old Testament – Habakkuk, Hosea, Deuteronomy, Isaiah, Genesis, Malachi, 1 Kings, Psalms, and more.
-For as much as I love the books of Romans and Philippians, we must not limit ourselves to studying the New Testament.
+I hope that when you’re reading Romans you have noticed how often Paul references the Old Testament – Habakkuk, Hosea, Deuteronomy, Isaiah, Genesis, Malachi, 1 Kings, Psalms, and more.
+For as much as you might love the book of Romans (and Acts, Luke, Philippians, 1 Peter … and the list goes on and on!), let’s not limit ourselves to reading the New Testament.

 Remember 2 Timothy 3:16, “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness,” and 2 Peter 1:21, “For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
 Let’s be faithful to Psalm 119:11 and store up God’s word in our hearts, that we might not sin against the Lord.

 I hope you’ll stick with us and Read through the WHOLE Bible in 2 Years.
-After we finish Romans, we will be back in the Old Testament mining for nuggets of gold in Deuteronomy.
+After we finish Romans, we will be back in the Old Testament mining for nuggets of gold.

-Read through the Bible in 2 Years: Romans 10
+Read through the Bible in 2 Years: Proverbs 30, Romans 10

 My testimony as a former atheist